projectara/greybus-spec/source/device_class/firmware.rst

 Interface Backend Firmware package.
 This may happen, for example, if the Interface needs to boot the Backend Device Processors before getting the version of the available Interface Backend Firmware.
-On such an event, the Interface shall set the status to STATUS_RETRY.
+On such an event, the Interface shall set the status to FW_STATUS_RETRY.

-On receiving STATUS_RETRY from the Interface, the AP may re-initiate this Operation after an implementation-defined time interval.
+On receiving FW_STATUS_RETRY from the Interface, the AP may re-initiate this Operation after an implementation-defined time interval.
 The AP may keep sending this Request until the time it receives the Interface Backend Firmware version, or the Request fails and returns some other